What are some common data analytics jobs? Where could a career in data take you? Find out in this guide.

 Data scientists are in high demand, and with an average base salary of $122,450 USD, this is one of the most well-paid job titles on our list.
 The transition from data analyst to data scientist is not linear—these are two separate roles, after all—but, if your long-term career goal is to become a data scientist, mastering data analytics is certainly the first step.

 So what does a data scientist actually do?
 Much like data analysts, data scientists are experts in collecting and analyzing data in order to derive meaningful and actionable insights.
 In addition to data analytics, data scientists possess advanced programming skills and expertise in machine learning.
 While data analysts identify trends and patterns in order to answer specific questions, data scientists design new processes for data modeling, write algorithms, and devise predictive models in order to estimate future outcomes.
+Just like data analysts, data scientists might choose to specialize in a certain domain, such as finance.
+You can learn more about what a data scientist in the financial industry does here.

 Data scientist roles usually require at least two or three years of experience.
 Once you’ve mastered the fundamentals of data analysis and gained some hands-on experience, you’ll need to delve deeper into programming, machine learning, and algorithms in order to make the transition.
 You can learn more about the difference between a data analyst and a data scientist here.